Michael Anthony (musician): Commercial ventures

 Anthony maintains a personal website titled "Mad Anthony's Cafe" where he markets and sells a number of signature products including hot sauce, BBQ sauce, and hot mustard.
 His line of commercial foods is the result of a collaboration with a San Diego, California, restaurant noted for its hot sauces.
 His hot sauce brand, "Mad Anthony," has been described by local news and on the Food Network as "high-end" due to the quality of its ingredients and manufacturing process.
 The site also provides information on Anthony's Schecter Guitar Research bass guitar series.
 Chickenfoot bandmate Sammy Hagar carries the bassist's hot sauces at his Sammy's Beach Bar & Grill locations.

 Personal life

 Anthony met Sue Hendry when both attended Arcadia High School.
 They married in 1981.
 They have two daughters.
 Anthony and his family reside in Newport Beach, California.
 He can be seen during televised car shows, often being interviewed regarding his love and knowledge for classic motorcycles and cars.

-Anthony mostly stayed on the sidelines of the rockstar "party hard" lifestyle, though he was often seen and photographed with a cigarette and a Jack Daniel's (whiskey logo) bass guitar.
+Anthony mostly stayed on the sidelines of the rock-star "party hard" lifestyle, though he was often seen and photographed with a cigarette and a Jack Daniel's (whiskey logo) bass guitar.